 The table of contents is our first bright visual of the authors handwriting, and language of choice which is none other than Latin!

 Latin has a long history in ancient and modern language.
-We believe this manuscript has a place that falls somewhere between Renaissance and New Latin.
+I believe this manuscript has a place that falls somewhere between Renaissance and New Latin.

 It could very well be a copy of a borrowed school book, or a even journal of the original authors findings.